The criminal offence of Larceny is found in Section 117 of the Crimes Act 1900:

 Whosoever commits larceny, or any indictable offence by this Act made punishable like larceny, shall, except in the cases hereinafter otherwise provided for, be liable to imprisonment for five years.

-Section 117 is fairly confusing and it leaves most people wondering, “What is Larceny?”
-Larceny is not defined in the Crimes Act.
-However it has been defined by the High Court of Australia in the well-known case of Ilich v R (1987) HCA 1:
+Section 117 is fairly confusing, and it leaves most people wondering, “What is Larceny?” as Larceny is not strictly defined in the Crimes Act.
+However, it has been defined by the High Court of Australia in the well-known case of Ilich v R (1987) HCA 1:

 A person steals who, without the consent of the owner, fraudulently and without a claim of right made in good faith, takes and carries away anything capable of being stolen with intent, at the time of such taking, permanently to deprive the owner thereof.